peplum/peplum/README.md

 Velo is a distributed computing solution backed by [Cuboid](https://github.com/qadron/cuboid).

-Its basic function is to distribute workloads and delivery payloads across multiple machines and thus parallelize otherwise time consuming tasks.
+Its basic function is to distribute workloads and deliver payloads across multiple machines and thus parallelize otherwise time consuming tasks.

 Basically, Velo allows you to combine several machines to built a cluster/supercomputer of sorts.